 Fresh sweet corn, garlic and ginger pack a unique flavor punch.
 And crispy dates, chiles and fresh herbs make festive summery toppings.

-Start with homemade corn stock
+Homemade corn stock

 The base of this rich corn chowder is homemade corn stock.
 Of course, if you're short on time, you can use store-bought vegetable broth.
 However, our recipe for homemade broth with the corn cobs adds a ton of extra corn flavor.

-If you don’t have 2 hours to simmer your fresh corn ears, stick to high-quality packaged vegetable broth.
-We like Pacific Foods organic veggie broth.
-We use it whenever we’re short on time but have a craving for any number of delightfully cooling vegetable soups, like this Asparagus and Spring Pea Soup.
+If you don't have 2 hours to simmer your fresh corn ears, stick to high-quality packaged vegetable broth.

 However, if you're making this vegan chowder on a slow day and have some time for simmering, corn stock is quite easy.
 It can also be made ahead of time and frozen for up to three months.
 Bonus: it helps reduce food waste!

 By making homemade corn broth, you really get the most out of your fresh corn.
 Here's how to make homemade corn stock:

 - First, remove the kernels from their cobs and set aside.

 - Then, stick those naked cobs in a pot of hot water with your aromatics.
 We use the classic broth flavorings onion, celery, garlic and fresh herbs.
 Add some extra flavorings with hot chiles and ginger.
 These complement the coconut milk in the chowder as well.

 - Now, just sit back, and let it boil away.
 You can simmer the broth for up to two hours.
 But if you don't have the time, even 30 to 45 minutes will help flavor your corn chowder.